crane-9/cs260/final_assignment/README.md

 Informal game loop test [here](..\in_class\june1.cpp), though it acts more like browsing through a linked list.
 I may update this demo as I go.

+> Note: I've decided that `addArc()` and `addVertex()` will take pointers to actual nodes, rather than just the node's name or data.
+I made this decision because of the complexity of a `StoryNode`--there is more data than just a single string variable.

 ### Tests

 Putting application aside and refocusing on the structure of a graph, there are a few tests I would like to run to prove graph functionality.

-The following examples us a graph pointer called `graph`, and nodes of various simple names.
+The following examples us a Graph pointer called `graph`, and nodes of various simple names.

 #### For `addVertex()`: